 Away from the City

-Your photography courses, lighting seminar, and FAMU electives will take up the bulk of your time, but CET also makes sure you have plenty of opportunities to take a break and see other parts of Central Europe.
+Working on your script, attending a lighting seminar, and keeping up with your FAMU electives will take up the bulk of your time, but CET also makes sure you have plenty of opportunities to take a break and see other parts of Central Europe.

 Give back to the city that’s hosting you by participating in a weekend of community service.
 Head outside of the city limits to help further a local NGO’s mission.
 Working alongside CET students, Czech roommates, and other Czech volunteers, you may help out on an organic farm and education center or help with housing construction projects for those in need.
 Volunteering is a great way to make local friends and see another side of the Czech Republic.